cibox/cibox/README.md

 - To post to this group, send email to ci_box@googlegroups.com
 - To unsubscribe from this group, send email to ci_box+unsubscribe@googlegroups.com
-- Visit this group at https://groups.google.com/d/forum/ci_box
+- Visit and Join this group at https://groups.google.com/d/forum/ci_box
 - For more options, visit https://groups.google.com/d/optout

 Quick Start